-- no further action will be required - additional training/guidance/support may be required to rectify the behaviour via normal day-to-day management processes (the member of staff should understand that failure to improve or a repeat of the behaviour may lead to further action being taken, e.g. via the Capability or Disciplinary Procedures) - the behaviour is serious enough to consult with or refer to the LADO.
+- no further action will be required; - additional training/guidance/support may be required to rectify the behaviour via normal day-to-day management processes (the member of staff should understand that failure to improve or a repeat of the behaviour may lead to further action being taken, e.g. via the Capability or Disciplinary Procedures); - the behaviour is serious enough to consult with or refer to the LADO.
 In this circumstance a referral should be made to the LADO and HR advice taken.
-The allegations procedure within the Safeguarding Policy and Disciplinary Policy will then be followed: - when considered with any other low-level concerns that have previously been raised about the same individual the behaviour should be reclassified as an allegation and referred to the LADO or Police: a referral should be made to the LADO and HR advice taken.
-In this case the school's Staff Code of Contact, Child Protection and Safeguarding Policy and Disciplinary Policy will be followed. - When considered with any other low-level concerns that have previously been made, records will be made of: all internal conversations including any relevant witnesses, all external conversations, e.g. with the LADO, the decision and the rationale for it and any action taken.
+The allegations procedure within the Safeguarding Policy and Disciplinary Policy will then be followed: - when considered with any other low level concerns that have previously been raised about the same individual the behaviour should be reclassified as an allegation and referred to the LADO or Police: a referral should be made to the LADO and HR advice taken.
+In this case the WGSF Staff Code of Conduct, WGSF Safeguarding and Child Protection Policy and WGSF Discipline and Conduct Policy will be followed.

+When considered with any other low level concerns that have previously been made, records will be made of all internal conversations including any relevant witnesses, all external conversations, e.g. with the LADO, the decision and the rationale for it and any action taken.